 Too often, the cost of private home care keeps families from considering this desirable care option.
 To make matters worse, the bulk of home care services are not eligible for health insurance and Medicare reimbursement.
 Non-skilled home care, for example bathing and meal preparation, is typically paid for out of pocket.
 This article will look at how to reduce the cost of home care to make it more affordable.
 Since private home care is preferred by our elderly loved ones, it's worth investigating how they can afford this option.

 Families need to understand that when daily 24 hour caregivers are not needed, it's possible that home care may be less costly then relocating a loved one to senior housing.
-When an 8 hour caregiver shift or less can accommodate the needs of a loved one, home care may be more affordable than assisted living and nursing homes.
+When a 10 hour caregiver shift or less can accommodate the needs of a loved one, home care may be more affordable than assisted living and nursing homes.
+Not to mention, a great benefit of in-home caregivers is their ability to give more individualized attention to seniors who are weak or recovering from an illness.
+All of the following home care scenarios are comparable to assisted living.

 Most families rely on local home care agencies to provide caregivers as opposed to hiring private caregivers.
 Hiring privately is usually less expensive then hiring caregivers through agencies, but does have some serious drawbacks.
 Home care agencies manage general employer related duties relieving busy families of this responsibility.
 They have staff available, along with backup caregivers eliminating the time-consuming task of hiring competent caregivers.
 Staffing solely with private caregivers may also leave big gaps in care that cause extra burdens on families.
 Many home care agencies are willing to supply caregivers on an as-needed basis or part-time schedule.
 Therefore, although hiring private caregivers can help reduce costs, it is still practical to arrange supplemental care with a local home care agency.